rsdoiel/antenna/archives/2025/north_america_2025.10.md

 ---

-## Tariff timeline: What is the status of the Trump administration’s tariffs?
+## What is the status of the Trump administration’s tariffs?

 date: 2025-03-12, from: Market Place

 It’s been a confusing ride.
-Here’s what tariffs are currently in place.
+Here’s a time line of what is happening and what tariffs are currently in place.

 <br>